SFWLtd/angular-dojo/README.md

 }]
 ```

-You'll need to kill and re-run `ng serve`, so that it picks up the updated Angular config.
+You'll need to kill and re-run `ng serve` in the first command window, so that it picks up the updated Angular config.
 Now let's see if it's working, by editing `app.component.html`:

 * Wrap the contents of the component in a `div`, with class `ui container segment`
 * Edit the `h1`, so it has class `ui header`